rohitsakala/eirini-secscanner/README.md

 After GH Action has been executed and the docker image of your extension has been pushed, change its permission setting to public in the [package settings page](https://docs.github.com/en/free-pro-team@latest/packages/managing-container-images-with-github-container-registry/configuring-access-control-and-visibility-for-container-images#configuring-visibility-of-container-images-for-your-personal-account)

-## 6) Kube apply, first cluster tests
+## 6) Kubectl apply, first cluster tests

-We need at this point to start our extension, so we will create a file which represent our deployment for kubernetes:
+We need at this point to start our extension.

+In the Kubernetes deployment file, we are creating a `serviceAccount` that has permission to register `mutatingwebhooks` at cluster level and that can operate on secrets on the namespace where it belongs.
+We also give permissions over the target namespace (the Eirini one, and we assume it's `eirini`) to operate on `pods`, `events` and `namespace` resource.

+Finally we create a service which will be consumed by the extension.

+At the end should look more or less like the following:

 ```yaml
 ---